530Digital/husky-toolbox-3d-prints/H52CH6TR9HDV3.md

 ### Chest Drawer Grid

 L1, L2, L3 all take the same grid layout.
-Each drawer needs:

 Each Drawer